 Sip coffee riverside.
 Stretch.
 Feel the freedom of wilderness, the flow of the river, and connecting with nature.
 The routine of river life is settling in.
 You decide you may never leave.

 Today you will have a mix of adrenaline pumping whitewater excitement.
 We’ll run 5-Mile, Split Rock, Big Mallard, Elkhorn and Growler Rapids, with stops for informative land excursions to learn about women who came to the Salmon River and never left.

 Mid-morning meet with a local woman caretaker who has made her home along the Salmon River for 30+ years.
 You will learn what it takes to live year-round in one of the most remote parts of the US including a visit to her self-sustaining garden.

 Afternoon, we will make an interpretive stop at another homestead.
 Learn how Francis Zaunmiller Wisner spent 46 years on the Salmon River, outliving two husbands and being self-sufficient.
-Overnight at a remote river lodge.
-Enjoy a hot shower and other creature comforts.
+Overnight at a campsite.
 Dinner.
 (BLD)

 ►Day 6: Painter Mine, Buckskin Bill’s & Intro to Inflatable Kayaking

 Lower in the canyon, the thick forest gives way to steep granite cliffs and the glass-like pools provide a place for play and reflection.

 The water conditions ahead make it a good day for inflatable kayaking!
 You will experience smooth water intermixed with class II+ whitewater.
 Stop at Painter Mine where we will learn about gold mining in the Salmon River canyon.
 Lunch and informative session at Buckskin Bill’s homestead.
 Here, learn about how Buckskin made his living along the river, and visit with Barbra, who has been caretaking and living full-time at the place since 1983.